 The RESET (R) makes Q0 go HIGH and Q1 to Q9 go LOW.
 The RESET is usually LOW and will make Q0 go HIGH when RESET goes HIGH.
 When RESET is HIGH, Q0 is HIGH and all other outputs are LOW and the CLOCK has no effect - the counter will not count and the outputs will not change.

 The ENABLE (En) is usually held LOW.
 When the ENABLE is HIGH the CLOCK has no effect and the outputs are fixed.
-The counter stops counting when the ENABLE is HIGH and the outputs don't change.
+The counter stops counting when the ENABLE is HIGH and the outputs do not change.
 The ENABLE is sometimes called the CLOCK INHIBIT which is a more descriptive name.

 The ÷10 output (OUT) is HIGH when Q0 to Q4 are HIGH and OUT is LOW when Q5 to Q9 are HIGH.
 Therefore OUT is HIGH for half the counts and LOW for half the counts.
 OUT gives an output at 1/10th the frequency of the CLOCK pulses.
 Hence it is a ÷10 output.
 The OUT is also called the CARRY because it goes HIGH when the Q0 goes from LOW to HIGH and this rising edge can be used to provide the clock pulse for another counter - the count can be carried from one counter to the next.

-The astable provides clock pulses and the outputs are shown with the LEDs.
+The astable provides clock pulses and the outputs are shown by the LEDs.
 It is possible to use a push button and pull down resistor to provide clock pulses but each press of the button tends to produce multiple pulses as the push button bounces and so the counter sometimes appears to be giving a random count.

 Pin 15 is the RESET which is held LOW with the pull down resistor until the reset button is pressed connecting RESET to HIGH.